 During the time the concrete has been left to cure and set, there may be changes and factors that can promote cracks in the surface.
-Changes in the temperate, settlement movements, humidity recommendations that can’t be met or an inaccurate ratio of water and cement.
+These could be changes in the temperate, settlement movements, humidity recommendations that can’t be met or an inaccurate ratio of water and cement.

-These are all variables that can cause cracking on the surface, which can lead to further problems later on.
-It is recommended to repair and seal these cracks with suitable products such as epoxy resin, to leave you with a professional finish and avoid future complications.
+These variables can cause cracking on the surface, which can lead to problems later on.
+It is recommended to repair and seal these cracks with a product like epoxy resin to leave you with a professional finish and avoid future complications.

 SEALING THE FLOOR

-Concrete is an extremely porous material, meaning it has a much higher risk of absorbing liquids or air to into its pores.
+Concrete is an extremely porous material.
+It it has a much higher risk of absorbing liquids or air to into its pores.

-If you are setting a concrete floor to tile on an indoor project, to make sure your floor is level and an even surface, we recommend using a self-levelling compound.
+If you are laying floor tiles on concrete indoors, make sure your floor is level and even.
+We recommend using a self-levelling compound.

-Once you’ve covered the entire area with your self-levelling compound, leave it for a minimum of 24-hours to dry before you plan to start laying your tiles.
+Once you’ve covered the entire area with your self-levelling compound, let it dry for a minimum of 24-hours before you start laying your tiles.